seanleong339/tp/docs/UserGuide.md

 Format: `editJob *[INDEX] jt/[JOB TITLE] c/[COMPANY NAME] a/[ADDRESS]
 q/[QUALIFICATION] pos/[POSITION] sal/[SALARY]`

-Tip: Fill in fields in any order.
+**Tip** : Fill in fields in any order.
 Just input the fields that you would like to change for the specific job.
 To leave out fields, skip the flag and attribute completely.

 *flag/[ATTRIBUTE]:*